TAL LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") (NYSE: TAL) of a class action securities lawsuit.
+NEW YORK, May 02, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in TAL Education Group ("TAL" or the "Company") (: TAL) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of TAL investors who were adversely affected by alleged securities fraud.
-This lawsuit is on behalf of persons or entities who purchased or otherwise acquired TAL American Depository Shares between June 14, 2022 and March 14, 2023, both dates inclusive.
-Follow the link below to get more information and be contacted by a member of our team:

 TAL investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.